-The game’s name was obviously inspired by classic 1954 rock ‘n’ roll song Shake Rattle and Roll.
-As such, the musical direction that David Wise’s soundtrack would take was clear from the get go.
-Wise would apply his intimate knowledge of the NES sound chip to deliver a chiptunes homage to 1950s rock ‘n’ roll.
-Of course, few other game scores – before or since – have sought to emulate early rock ‘n’ roll music, so the Snake Rattle ‘n’ Roll soundtrack was bound to be a distinctive one.
+The game’s name was obviously inspired by the classic 1954 rock ‘n’ roll song Shake Rattle and Roll.
+As such, the musical direction that David Wise’s soundtrack would take was clear from the get-go.
+Wise would apply his intimate knowledge of the NES sound chip to deliver a chiptune homage to 1950s rock ‘n’ roll.
+Of course, before or since, few other game scores have sought to emulate early rock ‘n’ roll music, so the Snake Rattle ‘n’ Roll soundtrack was bound to be a distinctive one.

 While Wise does an outstanding job fulfilling his brief, he also goes beyond just referencing his historical inspirations.
 Two level tracks present a twist on the rock ‘n’ roll formula that Wise deploys with such panache.
-“Level 2” is a bit of an oddity, as if it’s trying to break the 1950s rock template down to its bare ingredients with a more rudimentary, skeletal arrangement – and then tops it off with a nasal, somewhat cutesy lead.
-It’s no doubt an experiment and fairly intriguing, but it’s hard to say whether it’s successful.
+“Level 2” is a bit of an oddity, as if it’s trying to break the 1950s rock template down to its essential ingredients with a more rudimentary, skeletal arrangement – and then tops it off with a nasal, somewhat cutesy lead.
+It’s undoubtedly an experiment and reasonably intriguing, but it’s hard to say whether it’s successful.

 - 01 - Title Screen Wise, David 1:47

 - 02 - Level 1 Wise, David 2:18

 - 03 - Level 2 Wise, David 2:00